Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 ## Adding state

 As we have it in the app diagram, the `InputTodo` component will carry the responsibility of accepting the user’s input.

-That means we will need a place to store the data received through the input.
+That means we will need a place to store the data (in this case, the store is the state) received through the input.
 From there, we can display the data in the frontend.

-Though, you can decide to have some default todos items displayed in the frontend.
-Or if you like, you can display an empty todos list.

-Either way, you will need to define a state in your file.
+Likewise, the `TodosList` component will be accessing the state data and display its todos items.
+Also, the `TodoItem` component (which holds the checkbox and delete button) will be accessing the data to update the checkbox and also remove items from the state.

-For every component that will be accessing the state data, you will need to declare the state in the file of their closest common parent.
+Now, for every component that will be accessing the state data, you will need to declare the `state` object in the file of their closest common parent.

-For instance, in our app diagram, the input field in the `InputTodo` component will be adding data to the state.
-Also, the Delete button in the `TodoItem` component will be accessing the state data and removing todos item.

 For this reason, the state data will live in the `TodoContainer` component, which is their closest common parent.

 Hope it’s clear?

+Though, instead of declaring the `state` object in the parent component as mentioned above, an alternative is to [use the Context API to manage the state data](/blog/react-context-api/ "React Context API tutorial").
+As a beginner, you should explore all options.

+In this React tutorial series, we will start with the simplest of them.
+Once you have the basic knowledge, you can then learn to use the Context API for your state management.

+Let’s move on.

 To add a state in a class component, we simply create a `state` object with different key-value pair.
 The value can be of any data type.